tompwd/api_test/README.md

 ### <ins>Creation of Policy Lifecycle Table (OPTIONAL)<ins>

-The provided aqlite.db file already has this view added, but if you are recreating this file, you will also need to recreate this view.
+The provided sqlite.db file already has this view added, but if you are recreating this file, you will also need to recreate the view.
 This can be done by running the policy_lifecycle_view.py file in the src folder.

 Or by running this command in the terminal